-- 1. Fiscal Year 2017.
-Employees covered by this Agreement who are otherwise eligible to receive a three and one-half percent (3 1/2%) merit increase during the period from July 1, 2016 through June 30, 2017 (i.e., Fiscal Year 2017), shall be paid this merit increase during Fiscal Year 2018 (from July 1, 2017 to June 30, 2018), effective on each employee's anniversary date. - 2.
-Fiscal Year 2018.
-Employees covered by this Agreement who are otherwise eligible to receive a three and one-half percent (3 1/2%) merit increase during the period from July 1, 2017 through June 30, 2018(i.e., Fiscal Year 2018), shall be paid this merit increase during Fiscal Year 2018 (from July 1, 2017 to June 30, 2018), effective on each employee's anniversary date. - 3.
-There will be no retroactive merit pay prior to July 2017 and no other merit increases will be paid for the duration of this Agreement. - C. Wage Scale for Correctional Officers.
+Effective July 1, 2019, employees who are eligible to receive merit increases will receive them on their anniversary date in FY 2020.

+- C. Wage Scale for Correctional Officers.
 The parties agree to the administration of the Correctional Officer Wage Scale (the "D" scale) and the modifications thereto as described below and in Attachment A, attached hereto: - 1.
 Effective June 30, 2001, Master Corporals and Master Sergeants will receive a two percent (2%) increase in base pay.
 Effective July 1, 2005, a Corporal or Sergeant who becomes a Master Corporal or Master Sergeant, as described above, will receive a two percent (2%) increase in their base rate of pay and move to Grade D-24 (Master Corporal) or Grade D-26 (Master Sergeant) as applicable.
 Current Master Corporals and Master Sergeants will also be moved on said date to Grade D-24 or Grade D-26 as applicable. - 2.
 Effective July 1, 2001 any member of Unit Three (Correctional Officer Lieutenant), will receive a two percent (2%) increase to base pay upon the completion of their tenth (10th) year in grade. - 3.
 Employees covered by this Agreement and hired before July 1, 2001 will keep the anniversary dates that they held on July 1, 2001 for as long as they are continuously employed.
 Employees hired on or after July 1, 2001 will have as their anniversary dates the dates of their initial appointment and those anniversary dates will not be changed while those employees are continuously employed.
-Employees hired (promotion, demotion, transfer, new hire) on or after July 1, 2003, will have as their anniversary dates the dates of their initial appointment in this bargaining unit and those anniversary dates will not be changed while those employees are continuously employed.

-- 4. Effective July 1, 2005 the minimum and maximum rates will be increased by two and one-half percent (2 1/2%).
+Employees hired (promotion, demotion, transfer, new hire) on or after July 1, 2003, will have as their anniversary dates the dates of their initial appointment in this bargaining unit and those anniversary dates will not be changed while those employees are continuously employed. - 4.
+Effective July 1, 2005 the minimum and maximum rates will be increased by two and one-half percent (2 1/2%).
 On July 1, 2006, the minimum and maximum rates will be increased again by two and one-half percent (2 1/2%). - 5.
 Effective July 1, 2005, each employee will receive a wage scale adjustment increase of two and one-half percent (2 1/2%).
 On July 1, 2006, each employee will receive another wage scale adjustment increase of two and one-half percent (2 1/2%). - 6.
 Effective July 1, 2008, the maximum rates will be increased by three and one-half percent (3 1⁄2%).
 Increases will be applied effective with the employee's anniversary date falling within FY09 (i.e., July 1, 2008 through June 30, 2009). - 7.
 The minimum and maximum rates will be increased in accordance with the COLAs for Fiscal Years 2014 and 2015 set forth in Section A of this Article (Article 22--Wages).
-Effective the first full pay period following the passage of the legislation enacting this provision, the maximum rates will be increased by an additional three and one-half percent (3 1⁄2%). - 8.
-The minimum and maximum rates will be increased in accordance with the COLA for Fiscal Year 2018, as set forth in Section A of this Article (Article 22 Wages).
-In addition, effective July 1, 2017, the maximum rates will be increased by three and one half percent (3 1⁄2%).
+Effective the first full pay period following the passage of the legislation enacting this provision, the maximum rates will be increased by an additional three and one-half percent (3 1⁄2%).